 Archive - Latest News

-Rhoades is scheduled to be put to death Nov.
-18 in the Idaho State Penitentiary in Boise.
-Rhoades was convicted for the 1987 murders of Susan Michelbacher in Bonneville County and Stacy Baldwin in Bingham County.
+Rhoades is scheduled to die by lethal injection on Nov.
+18 for the murders of Susan Michelbacher and Stacy Baldwin in 1987.

 The Morning Newsâ€”Melanie Moore

 Rhonda Wixom paints the exterior of the Nuart Theater in Blackfoot Friday.
 Wixom has been working for the past several months to paint and restore the theater.
 It is part of a restoration and improvement project that included painting, purchasing the new new sign, new microphones and new marquee lettering.
 The Blackfoot Urban Renewal Agency provided funding for the project.

 FIRTH â€” The Goshen-Basalt-Firth cemetery district is having an election.
 Cemetery board incumbent Scott Jolley is facing Judith Jolley.

 Each cemetery maintenance commissioner serves a four-year term.

 What Scott Jolley likes best about serving on the cemetery board is seeing the improvements in the cemeteries.
 Jolley has served as a cemetery maintenance commissioner for 14 years